 13 When considering development proposals, the Council will take a positive approach that reflects the presumption in favour of sustainable development contained in the NPPF.
-It will always work proactively with applicants to find solutions which mean that proposals can be approved wherever possible and to secure development that maintains and where appropriate, enhances and improves the economic, social and environmental conditions in the area.
+It will always work proactively with applicants to find solutions which mean that proposals for sustainable development can be approved wherever possible.